millionhz/cplusplus-notes/README.md

 char_arr = "Lorem";
 ```

+Why?
+Well because Arrays and pointer are not exactly the same.
+Arrays are more of wrapper around pointers.

 ## Null Terminator

 Null terminator `\0` is a character which tells the compiler the point where the string ends.